sandcassociates/knowledge-base/docs/pulling-quantities.md

 ---

-After you've set up the [quantities spreadsheet] for your project, completed all your [design] work, and [annotated] your plan sheets, you're ready to start pulling quantities.
+After you've set up the [quantities spreadsheet] for your project, completed all your [design] work, and [added bubble call outs] to your plan sheets, you're ready to start pulling quantities.
 Quantities refers to the number of BMPs on a given plan sheet, as well as for the whole project.

 [quantities spreadsheet]: /knowledge-base/docs/quantities_spreadsheet
 [design]: /knowledge-base/docs/design-in-ord
-[annotated]: /knowledge-base/docs/annotating-plan-sheets
+[added bubble call outs]: /knowledge-base/docs/annotating-plan-sheets#adding-bubble-call-outs